ralflorent/namefully-docs/versioned_docs/version-1.1.0/overview.md

 `namefully` does **not** magically guess which part of a person's name is what.
-It relies actually on how you indicate the name parts' roles so that it can do its magic and save you some quality of time.
+It relies actually on how you indicate the name parts' roles so that it can do its magic and save you some quality time.

 **You may want to use this library if:**